-2015 is the year we celebrate our 15th Anniversary.
-Please join us at our events throughout this year based on a theme of Women.
+We are celebrating the ResNet 15th anniversary in 2015.
+Please join us at our events throughout the year based on a theme of Women.
 Past, Present and Future.

 For those interested, you can join our mailing list.

 We would welcome your input and comments about gender and diversity issues in the research environment.
 We would like to include your ideas for events, workshops or meetings that would help to raise awareness of these issues, promote good practice and create an enhanced working environment for the benefit of all.

 - a network primarily for women research staff in the sciences at UEA and the Norwich Research Park.